Chart Color Schemes

 Gilles Plains is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Gilles Plains has a high level of cultural diversity, with 44.1% of its population born overseas and 45.2% speaking a language other than English at home.
-Christianity is the main religion in Gilles Plains, comprising 36.8% of the population.
-Islam is overrepresented in Gilles Plains compared to Greater Adelaide, making up 13.2% versus 8.9%.
+Christianity is the predominant religion in Gilles Plains, making up 36.8% of people.
+Islam is overrepresented compared to Greater Adelaide, comprising 13.2% of Gilles Plains' population, which is substantially higher than the regional average of 3.0%.

 Frequently Asked Questions - Diversity